NittanyLion/Grumps.jl/docs/src/bearinmind.md

 ## Starting values

 The global objective function is nearly convex in $\delta$, so convergence of the inner optimization is generally uneventful.
-Although the objective function is not convex in $\theta$, the outer optimization often achieves the (near) optimum from a single starting value.
+Although the objective function is not convex in $\theta$, the outer optimization usually achieves the optimum from a single starting value.
 However, this is not guaranteed.

 The most frequent case in which this would go wrong is when one or more of the $\theta^\nu$ coefficients goes to zero and gets stuck.
 This is more likely to happen when there are identification problems, e.g. when $\theta^z \approx 0$ and the product level moments do not provide much identifying power.
 Just try a few other starting values.